 At which Parisian university will I register?

-Your laboratory will be affiliated with a doctoral school of one of the three partner universities.
+Your laboratory must be affiliated with a doctoral school of one of the three partner universities.
 You will be registered at the same doctoral school and university as your research team.

 What is a doctoral school?

-A doctoral school is an association of research teams preparing Ph.D. students through an educational program for the research profession.
+A doctoral school is an association of research teams preparing Ph.D. students to a career in research through an educational program for the research profession.
 Each French university has several doctoral schools that each are specialized in specific scientific domains.
 To be enrolled in a Ph.D. program, the student registers at a doctoral school.

 Will the courses differ depending on my university affiliation?

 Completion of a Ph.D. at a French university requires participation in several scientific courses and professional trainings.
 All students enrolled in the PPU program will participate in a similar number of courses and training hours, regardless of the university affiliation.
 To fulfill this requirement, students will be able to choose among a number of courses that are the most appropriate and interesting for their individual training, including the ones that are required by the doctoral school.